VBRANT/refbank/README.txt

-The repository hosts RefBank, the platfor for buiding the Bibliography of Life for taxonomists.
+The repository hosts RefBank, the platform for buiding the Bibliography of Life for taxonomists.
 RefBank is developed by David King and Guido Sautter on behalf of The Open University and Karlsruhe Institute of Technology (KIT) under the ViBRANT project (EU Grant FP7/2007-2013, Virtual Biodiversity